NCAR/CAM/doc/source/users_guide/checking-out-cam-standalone.rst

 It is important to note that if a user downloads a CAM standalone tag, they will not be able to run a fully coupled model.
 Checking out CAM standalone should only be done by users who are only using F, Q and P compsets.

 CAM development tags are available through a Subversion repository to **users who have developer access**.
-If you do not have developer access, please use the directions for `downloading CESM <http://cesm-development.github.io/cime/doc/build/html/downloading_cesm.html>`_.
-Access to the code requires Subversion client software in place that is compatible with our Subversion server software, such as a recent version of the command line client, svn.
+Access to the development code requires Subversion client software in place that is compatible with our Subversion server software, such as a recent version of the command line client, svn.
 Currently, our server software is at version 1.8.17.
 We recommend using a client at version 1.8 or later, though older versions may suffice.
-For more information or to download open source tools, visit `Subversion <http://subversion.tigris.org/>`_.
+For more information or to download open source tools, visit `Subversion <http://subversion.apache.org/>`_.

+If you do not have developer access, please use the directions for `downloading CESM <http://escomp.github.io/cesm/release-cesm2/downloading_cesm.html>`_ and you should ignore the rest of this chapter.

 With a valid svn client installed on the machine where CAM will be built and run, the user may download the latest version of the development